Algorithm development

 Run your algorithm in the UI.
 The v6 dev network should already provide you with a collaboration where all nodes are online.

 1. Make sure that your v6 dev network is running.
-If not, start it with v6 dev start-demo-network.
+If not, start it again with v6 dev start-demo-network.

 2. Login to the UI, go to ‘Analyze’ section, select ‘Task’ and ‘Create task’.